List of The King of Fighters characters: Kusanagi

-Kusanagi is a clone of Kyo Kusanagi.
-The series' protagonist Kyo Kusanagi remained popular within fans after the NESTS arc which resulted in the team's decision to create a clone of him, Kusanagi, wearing his highschool uniform which the original Kyo dropped in The King of Fighters '99.
-While the game gives Kusanagi no narrative like the other characters, Kusanagi would be given a backstory in The King of Fighters 2003, where he is revealed to be a creation of Chizuru Kagura meant to test participants from the new tournament.
+Kusanagi is a clone of Kyo Kusanagi in The King of Fighters 2002 and The King of Fighters 2002: Unlimited Match.
+The series' protagonist Kyo Kusanagi remained popular within fans after the NESTS story arc which resulted in the team's decision to create a clone of him, Kusanagi, wearing his highschool uniform which the original Kyo dropped in KOF '99.
+While the game gives Kusanagi no narrative like the other characters, Kusanagi would be given a backstory in The King of Fighters 2003, where he is revealed to be a creation of Chizuru Kagura meant to test the participants in the new tournament.
+He is voiced by Mitsuo Iwata.

+Nameless

+Nameless (ネームレス, Nēmuresu) is a new character who appeared in The King of Fighters 2002: Unlimited Match as a single entry character and mid-boss.
+He is a clone of both K' and Kyo Kusanagi; his white hair on the left reflects the former, while his brown hair on the right reflects the latter.
+Nameless fights with two types of pyrokinetic abilities while equipped with an Anti-K glove created from the DNA of his deceased lover Isolde, who resembles Kula Diamond.

 Introduced in The King of Fighters 2003

 Adelheid and Rose

-Adelheid (アーデルハイド, Āderuhaido) (Adel for short), along with his younger sister, Rose (ローズ), are the only known children of Rugal Bernstein.
+Adelheid (アーデルハイド, Āderuhaido), along with his younger sister, Rose (ローズ, Rōzu), are the only known children of Rugal Bernstein.
 They reside in an airship called "Sky Noah".
-Adel is a boss character from The King of Fighters 2003, as well as a secret and mid-boss for The King of Fighters XI.
+Adel is a boss character in The King of Fighters 2003, as well as a secret character and mid-boss in The King of Fighters XI.
 They were added to the series to create an alternate story to the main plot.

-Despite sharing several physical and fighting traits with Rugal, Adelheid is an honorable fighter who exhibits good sportsmanship, even having a friendly conversation with Heidern, Rugal's mortal enemy.
+Despite sharing several physical and fighting traits with Rugal, Adelheid is an honorable fighter who exhibits good sportsmanship.
 Rose, however, was developed to be extremely prideful and selfish, possessing her father's negative traits.
-At the end of The King of Fighters XI, Rose is manipulated by Botan, a member from the mysterious organization Those From the Past to use her in their plans, leading to the events of The King of Fighters XIII.
+At the end of KOF XI, Rose is manipulated by Botan, a member of the mysterious group Those from the Past, to use her in their plans, leading to the events of The King of Fighters XIII.
+Adelheid also had a friendly conversation with Heidern, Rugal's mortal enemy.